-I have a long career of doing applied research that has focused on homelessness and housing.
+The focus of my career has been doing applied research related to homelessness and housing.
 From there, my work has extended to institutions that intersect with homelessness, such as the military, jails and prisons, and child welfare.
 Additionally, I've researched health issues that are prevalent among homeless populations such as mental illness and HIV/AIDS.
 My research has appeared in a wide range of peer-reviewed publications, including JAMA, the American Journal of Public Health, and Social Service Review.

-In my 14 years in academia, I have also had the privilege to teach a variety of policy and sociology courses, mostly on the graduate level.
+In my 14 years in academia, I have had the privilege to teach a variety of policy and sociology courses, mostly on the graduate level.
 In addition, I have advised and mentored numerous students on PhD dissertations and other research.
 I have also worked with Temple University's Inside Out program in teaching criminal justice courses in Philadelphia jails.

 I have a PhD in Sociology from the University of Pennsylvania, an MA in Urban Studies from the University of Texas at Arlington.
 Prior to coming to Philadelphia, I did casework and advocacy around homelessness in San Antonio and Fort Worth, Texas.